-All lamp types except incandescent sources contain some level of mercury.
-These lamps should be recycled to avoid release of any mercury into landfills.
-The cost of recycling lamps should be included in any life-cycle cost analysis.
+Traditional light source types except incandescent sources contain some level of mercury.
+These light sources should be recycled to avoid release of any mercury into landfills.
+The cost of recycling light sources should be included in any life-cycle cost analysis.

-3-6.3 Lamp Life.
+3-6.3 Light Source Life.

-The life expectancy data given by lamp manufacturers refers to the approximate time at which 50% of the lamps in a group are no longer operating.
-The life of standard incandescent and tungsten halogen sources can be extended by dimming them 5% - 10%.
-Frequent switching of fluorescent sources can reduce the lamp life.
-However, the use of rapid start or programmed ballasts reduces the impact of frequent starting on the lamp life.
-Recent developments in lamp technology have introduced long life lamps that have four to five times the life of standard incandescent lamps.
-Examples include LED and induction lamps with useable lives of 50,000-70,000 hours.
+The life expectancy data given by light source manufacturers refers to the approximate time at which 50% of the light sources in a group are no longer operating, \2\ except for LED which is the operating time over which the LED light source will maintain 70% (L70) of its initial light output. /2/ The life of standard incandescent and tungsten halogen sources can be extended by dimming them 5% - 10%.
+Frequent switching of fluorescent sources can reduce the light source life.
+However, the use of rapid start or programmed ballasts reduces the impact of frequent starting on the light source life.
+Recent developments in light source technology have introduced long life light sources that have four to five times the life of standard incandescent light sources.
+Examples include SSL and induction light sources with useable lives of 50,000-70,000 hours.